trimstray/nginx-admins-handbook/doc/RULES.md

   > I found on the web that both type of chains (RootCA + Intermediate certs or only Intermediate certs) will work as the `ssl_trusted_certificate` for the purpose of OCSP verification.
 The root is not recommended and not needed in `ssl_certificate`.
 If you use Let’s Encrypt you don't need to add the RootCA (to `ssl_trusted_certificate`) because the OCSP response is signed by the intermediate certificate itself.
 I think, that the safest way is to include all corresponding Root and Intermediate CA certificates in `ssl_trusted_certificate`.

   > I always use the most stable DNS resolver like Google's DNS resolver.
-If `resolver` line isn't added or your NGINX will not have external access, the resolver defaults to the server's DNS default.
+If `resolver` line isn't added or your NGINX will not have an external access, the resolver defaults to the server's DNS default.

   > Also bear in mind that NGINX lazy-loads OCSP responses.
-So the first request will not have a stapled response, but subsequent requests will.
+So, the first request will not have a stapled response, but subsequent requests will.
 This is, because NGINX will not prefetch OCSP responses at server startup (or after reload).

   > You should also to know, that too short resolver timeout (default of 30 seconds) can be another reason for OCSP stapling to fail (temporarily).
 If the NGINX `resolver_timeout` directive is set to very low values (< 5 seconds), log messages like this can appear: `"[...] ssl_stapling" ignored, host not found in OCSP responder [...]`.